 (RSS Widget with Google Alert feed)

-Hopefully, this information has been helpful.
-To learn more about using social management tools, see this article: Essential Media Tracking Resources For WordPress Users
+Hopefully, you have found this tutorial useful.
+To learn more about integrating social media with WordPress, see this article: Media Tracking Tools For WordPress Users